sadiqhuq/awesome-OpenFOAM/README.md

 * [unicfd](https://github.com/unicfdlab/TwoDaysFoamProgrammingCourse)

-### Disclaimer
-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.
+Disclaimer: This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.